Sunset in Suva

 In my last blog I may have been a little harsh on Fiji but in hindsight and after a long voyage and our little misunderstanding with the local Customs people, and as we had a little time to have a good look at Suva I found that there is really on one word to describe this tropical paradise - "Idyllic" - what else can you say.

-Suva is the capital of Fiji and is a harbour city built on a peninsula reaching out into the sea.
-It has a mix of modern buildings and traditional colonial architecture.
+is a harbour city built on a peninsula reaching out into the sea.
+It has a mix

+The city is perched on a hilly peninsula between Laucala Bay and Suva Harbour in the southeast corner of Viti Levu.
+The mountains north and west catch the southeast trade winds, producing moist conditions year round.
+Suva is the commercial and political centre of Fiji, though not necessarily the cultural centre, and the largest urban area in the South Pacific outside of Australia and New Zealand.
+It is Fiji's main port city.
 Although Suva is on a peninsula, and almost surrounded by sea, the nearest beach is 40 kilometres (25 mi) away at Pacific Harbour, and the nearby coast is lined by mangroves.
 A significant part of the city center, including the old Parliament Buildings, is built on reclaimed mangrove swamp.
 (Information from Wikipedia)

 The original inhabitants of Fiji called their home Viti.
 These were Lapita people, probably from Vanuatu, who arrived about 1220 BC and stayed for only a short while before disappearing from the archaeological record.
 Their descendants, who became assimilated with people who arrived from Melanesia, were coastal dwellers, who initially relied on fishing and seem to have lived in relative peace.
 Around 500 BC a shift towards agriculture occurred along with an expansion of population - probably due to further incursions from other parts of Melanesia - that led to an increase in intertribal feuding.
 Cannibalism became common and in times of war, villages moved to ring-ditched fortified sites.
 By around AD 1000 Tongan invasions had started and continued sporadically until the arrival of Europeans.